ryanmelnyk/PyParanoid/README.md

 If Homebrew doesn't work or you aren't in OSX, you will have to install the dependencies manually.
 Please ensure that all executables are located in a folder accessible in your $PATH.

 ##### DIAMOND
 See http://github.com/bbuchfink/diamond for details.
 Linux users can download an executable [here](https://github.com/bbuchfink/diamond/releases).
-For convenience, I have included an executable for OSX users in the PyParanoid repository compiled from source.

 ##### HMMER
 http://hmmer.org/download.html - Download the newest version for your operating system.
 PyParanoid should work with HMMER2 and HMMER3.